-- suitable bikes: In the Fuji area, most of the bikes available in rental shops are size S. It can be hard to find size M bikes for rent.
+- suitable bikes: In the Fuji area and throughout Japan, most of the bikes available in rental shops are size S. It can be hard to find size M bikes for rent.
 Sizes L and XL are unheard of.
 Road bikes are also rare in rental shops.
-Our fleet of bikes, on the other hand, includes road bikes, e-bikes and hybrid bikes (also known as cross bikes or city bikes) in a wide range of sizes so you can ride in comfort on a bike that suits you.
+Our fleet of bikes, on the other hand, includes road bikes, e-bikes and hybrid bikes (also known as cross bikes, city bikes or flat-handlebar bikes) in a wide range of sizes so you can ride in comfort on a bike that suits you.
 We maintain our bikes in much better condition than those in rental shops, and most of them are new.

 - snacks and bottled water: The support car and your guide bring along the light snacks and bottled water needed to keep you fueled up for the duration of your tour so you don't have to carry the considerable extra weight.

 - safe storage of small valuables and heavy items: If you need to bring valuable or heavy personal items (such as cameras and laptops) with you on the day of your tour, you can leave them for safe keeping in the support car so you don't have to carry them while biking.
 (Note that space in the car is limited, and it may not be possible to accommodate large or numerous pieces of luggage.
 Storage lockers more appropriate for storage of luggage are located at the train station where tours start).